Queen Elizabeth Class Carriers

 The Fleet Air Arm will lead the introduction of the Queen Elizabeth Class Carriers into Service.
-The images below are computer generated.
+Some of the images below are computer generated.
 More information can be found at the Aircraft Carrier Alliance website.

 The Strategic Defence and Security Review (SDSR) confirmed both carriers would be built.
 In May 2012, reversing a previous decision, the Government announced the Short take-Off/Vertical Landing (STOVL) F-35B would be the variant to fly from the new carriers.
 The total number of F-35B to be procured by the MoD will be confirmed in the 2015 Strategic Defence & Security Review.